-We’ve selected these apps based on their usability, user reviews, frequency of updates, and overall impact in providing support and resources for people affected by migraines.
-If you’d like to recommend an app for this list, email us at firstname.lastname@example.org.
+We’ve selected these apps based on their quality, user reviews, and overall reliability as a source of support for people who live with migraine.
+If you want to nominate an app for this list, email us at firstname.lastname@example.org.

 Acupressure: Heal Yourself

 Pressure points are known to reduce pain and tension.
 They’re also known to promote relaxation.
 These things alone should catch the attention of folks with migraine.
 With Acupressure: Heal Yourself, users can select their symptoms and get precise instructions on how to apply soothing touch to pressure points throughout the body.
 Manage My Pain Pro

 Dive deep into data with this app.
 Manage My Pain Pro lets you track your symptoms.
 In turn, the app will deliver statistics, charts, and graphs to visualize patterns and trends you may not otherwise spot.
 The app even designs reports specifically made for you to share with your doctors.

 Many reviewers of the Brain Wave Tuner app began as skeptics, only to be convinced of the app’s usefulness.
 According to the maker, they use brainwave frequencies to deliver sounds that can ease pain and stress and promote wellness and even memory.
 For people with migraine, there are three different headache treatments.